2020 RIVER UPDATE

 On September 21, 2018, a tornado left a 20 km trail of destruction across the former township of West Carleton, completely destroying many homes, farms and businesses in Dunrobin & Kinburn.
 From the efforts of volunteers, WCDR emerged to bring community association, volunteers & our local NGOs together to support the survivors and build a disaster-resilient community.

-West Carleton is unique in so many ways, not least is our ability to effectively come together to manage disaster.
+West Carleton is unique in so many ways, not least being the ability to effectively come together to respond to disaster.
 We have had more than our share of major disasters to responded to in recent years.
-Ottawa River Flooding in 2017, Volunteers on the board of West Carleton Disaster Relief have lead the response to all of our major disasters in
+Durning the Ottawa River flooding in 2017, board members of West Carleton Disaster Relief stepped up to lead the volunteer response and recovery.
+As residents of the 2017 flooding were still recovering from flooding, West Carleton again faced disaster, 2018 Tornado.
+WCDR was then formalized to bring together volunteers and community associations to support the recovery for